Who pays for living donation?

 Is there any assistance available for lost wages, travel and lodging?

-Living donors often lose wages during their recovery period, which can be a big expense.
+There is a chance that living donors might experience lost wages during their recovery period, which can be a big expense.
 Living donors are typically responsible for any time lost from work, unless their employer is able to provide paid leave or allow the donor to use short-term disability.
 Some donors use a combination of vacation time, sick leave and/or short term disability during their recovery period.
 The NKF suggests that you discuss these issues with:

 - Your transplant center (Financial Counselor and/or Transplant Social Worker)